-A short film I wrote under the pen name T. T. Trestle* is part of a new anthology called Monster Pool: Seven Deadly Sins.
-The collection has seven shorts by different filmmakers, each segment exploring one of the infamous mortal sins.
+A short film I wrote under the pen name T. T. Trestle* is part of a horror anthology called Monster Pool: Seven Deadly Sins, the third volume of Monster Pool.
+The anthol has seven shorts by different filmmakers, each segment exploring one of the infamous mortal sins.
 My story is about lust, also known as lechery, concupiscence or high school.

-The anthol can be rented on YouTube, Amazon US or Amazon UK (unfortunately, it’s not available on Amazon Cthulhu yet).
+Seven Deadly Sins can be rented on Amazon US or Amazon UK (unfortunately, it’s not available on Amazon Cthulhu yet).
 A mysterious object called a “Blu-ray” or a “DVD”, which sounds like something you definitely don’t want to catch, can be purchased at monsterpool.

 * I just watched Split.
 I thought it was really good but now I’m regretting using all these pen names.
 Fingers crossed that none of my stories suddenly appear with the byline The Beast.